 The small amount of cilantro and red onion I use is to keep it kid-friendly.
 You can use more or less red onion and cilantro than the recipe calls for, to suit your children's preferences.

 I know that if I add anymore than the recipe states, my kids likely won't eat it.

 Pineapple mango salsa would still taste fantastic if you didn't add any cilantro or red onion at all.
 In fact, I've made this salsa a few times and split it into 2 bowls, adding the cilantro and onion to only 1 bowl for a friend who is sensitive to onions and doesn't care for cilantro.

 Pineapple mango salsa is made in only 2 steps:

 - Dice the pineapple, mango, and red onion into small pieces.

 - Mix the fruit with lemon and lime juice, and top with torn cilantro.

 That's it!
 Easy peasy.
 There's no blending and no cooking.

-- For the best flavor, let the juices and fruit flavor marry while in the fridge for about 10 minutes before serving.
+- For the best flavor, let the flavors of the fruit and the juices "marry" while in the fridge for about 10 minutes before serving.
 The longer you let them sit in the juices, the tastier it will be.

-- Pineapple mango salsa is more like a pico de gallo than a blended salsa.
-So the smaller you dice the ingredients, the better it is.
+- Because this is a fresh salsa and is not blended, the smaller you dice the ingredients, the better it is.